nicolas-mark/deniable-initcpio/README.md

 With the encrypted loop device mounted to /mnt headers and keyfile can now appropriately be stored,

-1. Use [`dd`](https://man7.org/linux/man-pages/man1/dd.1.html) to create detached headers and a keyfile.
+1. Create detached headers and a keyfile
 ```bash
 dd if=/dev/zero of=/mnt/nvme0n1_header.bin bs=4M count=1
 dd if=/dev/zero of=/mnt/sda_header.bin bs=4M count=1
 dd if=/dev/urandom of=/mnt/crypto_keyfile.bin bs=1024 count=1
 ```

-2. Format the devices using `cryptsetup` with detached header and keyfile.
+2. Format the devices using [`cryptsetup`][cryptsetup] with detached header and keyfile.
 ```bash
 cryptsetup luksFormat --header=/mnt/nvme0n1_header.bin --key-file=/mnt/crypto_keyfile.bin --keyfile-offset=0 --keyfile-size=512 /dev/nvme0n1